 ACCT 441 MERGERS AND ACQUISITIONS covers business case and accounting for mergers and acquisitions, and advanced accounting issues including consolidations, equity accounting, variable interest entities, and translation of foreign currency financial statements.
-Prerequisite: With a minimum grade of C in ACCT 311.
+Prerequisite: A grade of C or better in ACCT 311.
 3 credits.
+Offered in Fall semester only.

 ACCT 498 SPECIAL TOPICS IN ACCOUNTING provides a senior discussion, lecture, and/or research forum (including individual research) for special accounting subjects not addressed by the regular curriculum.
-Prerequisite: With a minimum grade of C in ACCT 311.
+Prerequisite: A grade of Cor better in ACCT 311.
 3 credits.
+Scheduled based on student interest.